 Your overall workload consists of face-to-face sessions and independent learning.
 While your actual contact hours may vary according to the optional modules you choose to study, the following gives an indication of how much time you will need to allocate to different activities at each level of the programme.
 At Imperial, each ECTS credit taken equates to an expected total study time of 25 hours.
 Therefore, the expected total study time is 1,500 hours per year.
 During the first two years, scheduled contact hours are envisaged to take up about half the time you work on the programme.
 This includes approximately 10-15 hours of lectures and tutorials and 6 hours of laboratory work per week.
 The rest of the time is typically spent on independent learning, such as working on problem sheets, revising course material, writing lab reports and background reading.
-In Year 3, the pattern of work depends on your chosen electives, but you can typically expect to spend about 200 hours over the year in face-to-face sessions such as lectures, tutorials and supervision meetings, with the rest on project work and independent learning.
+From Year 3, the pattern of work depends on you chosen electives, but you can typically expect to spend about 250 hours over the year in lectures, tutorials and laboratory in Year 3 and in the final year about 120 hours in lectures, and about 600 hours on your research project, with the remaining time on independent learning.